szeness/LAcDrivingz/README.md

-the car can be moved left and right, objects coming at him and the street seems moving
+the car can be moved left and right, a object coming towards it and if you hit one something happens.

-very trashy if u want and not finished at all but first 2D like back in the days I mean 1995 for example.
+very trashy and not finished at all.

-also u can hit an object wich comes an then happens nothing special yet but it kinda lands in the trunk.